skellywampus/omni-manager/README.md

 ## Searching for Software

-Enter the name of the software package you want to search for in the "Enter Program Name(s)" field.
+Enter the name of the software package you want to search for in the "Enter Program Name or ID" field.
 Click the Search button.
 A new window will appear with a list of search results.
 You can navigate through the results using the Next Page and Previous Page buttons.
 Select the desired software from the list and click Select.